odoo/owl/doc/learning/tutorial_todoapp.md

 - whenever we define a sub component, it needs to be added to the static [`components`](../reference/component.md#static-properties) key of its parent, so Owl can get a reference to it,
-- the templates have been extracted out of the components, to make it easier to differentiate the "view/template" code from the "script/behavior" code,
 - the `Task` component has a `props` key: this is only useful for validation purpose.
 It says that each `Task` should be given exactly one prop, named `task`.
 If this is not the case, Owl will throw an [error](../reference/props_validation.md).
 This is extremely useful when refactoring components
 - finally, to activate the props validation, we need to set Owl's [mode](../reference/config.md#mode) to `dev`.
-This is done in the `setup` function.
+This is done in the last argument of the `mount` function.
 Note that this should be removed when an app is used in a real production environment, since `dev` mode is slightly slower, due to extra checks and validations.

 ## 6. Adding tasks (part 1)

 We still use a list of hardcoded tasks.
 It's really time to give the user a way to add tasks himself.
-The first step is to add an input to the `App` component.
+The first step is to add an input to the `Root` component.
-But this input will be outside of the task list, so we need to adapt `App` template, js, and css:
+But this input will be outside of the task list, so we need to adapt `Root` template, js, and css:

 ```xml